People in North Korea

 On the Pyongyang subway, with wagons coming all the way from post-war Germany.
 Not a word from locals

-People are friendlier, smilier, more intrigued towards us.
+In the countryside people are friendlier, smilier, more intrigued towards us.
 It’s like curiosity overcomes any sort of idea or fear they might have.

 Young guys working at a cinema stage in Kaesong City, they were staging the scenario for a Japanese style movie

-Completely devoted, every museum guide we found performed their job with high devotion and completely belief towards their Leaders
+People in North Korea are completely devoted to their leaders and their country, every museum guide we found performed their job with high devotion and completely belief towards their Leaders